 Releases @ TCC

 HAMPTON ROADS, Va.
 (Feb.
-3, 2012) – Tidewater Community College has named Henry W. Cobb to the position of associate vice president of workforce development.
+3, 2012) – Tidewater Community College has named Henry W. Cobb to the position of associate vice president of Workforce Solutions.
 He brings more than 24 years of management, training and employee development experience to the post.

 A skilled facilitator, curriculum developer and coach on topics related to Train-the-Trainer and Meyers Briggs Type Indicator, Cobb is also a seasoned trainer in areas of effective management skills, team processes, strategic planning and employee recruitment.
 Prior to joining TCC, Cobb served as president of Mind Movers, a consulting practice that designed and delivered training for businesses and trade associations nationwide.